How to get the best out of your “snowflake” millennials in the workplace

 • Lack the resilience to deal with work knock-backs

-However, there is a solution that helps young people develop better personal resilience and ensure they contribute to making any business they work in thrive.
+Another solution could be helping young people develop better personal resilience and ensure they contribute to making any business they work in thrive.
 Carol Dweck has introduced the concept of a “growth mindset”, having spent 20 years studying the most successful people in the world.
 This is a mindset where we can let go of perfectionistic tendencies and instead believe there is no such thing as failure, only feedback.
 We know that if we keep trying, eventually we will succeed.
 Being successful in the workplace requires resilience and persistence.
 Seeing a project through even when things go wrong, working in teams and interacting effectively with colleagues and clients requires the kind of emotional intelligence and growth mindset attributes that many of our young (or older!) employees may not have developed growing up.
+Get growth mindset training with Fearless.

 A growth mindset and strong communication skills are the essentials for the 21st century workplace and the good news is that they can be taught – and learnt.
 In fact, it is up to businesses to make the most of the fantastic hidden potential of our beloved “snowflakes”.
 If we can change the way they think, we can help them become more resilient, more productive and more confident in communicating with clients and senior managers.

-Our new training programme From Snowflake to Supercharged has been designed to help your team develop these crucial life skills and build the next generation of leaders in your organisation.
-In this programme young graduates will learn..
+Our recently launched training programme Professional Communication Skills for Junior Team Members has been designed to help your younger team develop these crucial life skills and build the next generation of leaders in your organisation.
+This couse arms them with:

 • Coping strategies for dealing with work stress